groupgets/GetThermal/README.md

 # Supported Cameras

-At this time, it supports all FLIR Lepton variants used with the USB [PureThermal 1 Smart I/O Module](https://groupgets.com/manufacturers/getlab/products/purethermal-1-flir-lepton-smart-i-o-module), including the Radiometric Lepton 2.5
+GetThermal supports all FLIR Lepton variants used with the USB [PureThermal 1 Smart I/O Module](https://groupgets.com/manufacturers/getlab/products/purethermal-1-flir-lepton-smart-i-o-module), including the Radiometric Lepton 2.5

-Future support is planned for the FLIR Boson camera's USB interface.
+Preliminary support for FLIR Boson has been added and is under development.

 # Building